 How to tune in

-You will be able to watch the concerts by visiting either our YouTube or Facebook pages on the dates outlined above.
+You will be able to watch the concerts by visiting either our YouTube channel or social media pages on the dates outlined above.
 If you can’t tune in on the day you’ll be able to watch the following day via our YouTube channel.

 The Kirklees Concert Season is delivered in partnership with Opera North across the district, in both Huddersfield and Dewsbury Town Halls, as well as running engagement programmes.
 Due to COVID, the season will not be performed to an audience until January 2021.

 We want you to enjoy these concerts and if you are able to support our programme of online concerts, ‘pay as you feel’ and donate below.

 Click here to find out more about the Kirklees Concert Season.